ILDaviz/dyson-sphere-program-ita/README.md

 A tool for translating the Dyson Sphere Program game into Italian or other languages.
 This tool is designed to translate the text into any configured language.
-Currently, the only completed translation is in Italian V0.1.
+Currently, the only completed translation is in Italian

+- Italian V0.1 Alpha

 # How to install the mod?
 1. Go to the game's Steam folder.